How to use Checkbook's Guide to Health Plans for Federal Employees

 • The Published premium (including when applicable the Medicare Part B premium less any premium rebates) that you will pay biweekly or monthly, expressed as an annual cost;

-• Your premium and out of pocket costs at Low costs usage with bills of about $1,000 (self-only) or $3,000 (families);
+• Your premium and out of pocket costs for low usage, bills of about $1,000 (self-only) or $3,000 (families);

 • Costs for Average usage with medical and dental bills averaged over a wide range of expenses taking into account the statistical likelihood of costs at each level;